GuilinDev/peerReviewAlgo/bq.md

 # Sample
 ## General BQs
 ### Self Introduction
 Hi My name is XXX.
-I am currently working at XX company as a Software Engineer.
-Over here my responsibilities are using my skills to develop big data platforms, when raw data from multi sources come, I do grooming on these data and convert them in the pipelines.
-Thus, I am reponsible to create "smart" applications that create detailed person profiles for business customers.
-My daily work is conducting software development, architecture design and trouble shooting, particularly my technology stack includes big data and cloud native.
+I am currently working at XX company as a Software Engineer and have been working here for almost one year.
+Over here my responsibilities are using my skills to develop big data platform, this platform process raw data about people to generate profiles for business customers.
+Particualarly, I do grooming on these data and move these data among pipelines.
+And my daily work is conducting software development, architecture design and hotfix trouble shooting.

-Prior to this, I worked as a full time software engineer at multiple companies for more than 5 years where I had lots of experience in software development in full stack.
+Prior to this, I worked as a full time software engineer at multiple companies for more than 5 years where I gained lots of experience in software engineering.

-My future career goal is to dig deeply into cloud-based distributed applications, to build innovative, like B2B products that can help customers to solve their pain points.
+My future career goal is to dig deeply into distributed applications, to build innovative products that can help customers to solve their pain points.

 ### What is your greatest strength?
 > hard skills + soft/transferable skill + personal attributes/qualities